FHR-L/G2A-VReID/README.md

 and mask them by manual.
 ![img_1.png](./images/img_1.png)
-3) Finally, the dataset will be licensed for non-profit academic research only, any researcher who requests the G2A-VReID dataset must sign agreement and agrees to observe the restrictions.
+3) Finally, the dataset will be licensed for non-profit academic research only, any researcher who downloads the G2A-VReID dataset must agree to observe the restrictions.
 ![img.png](images/agreement.png)

 ### Request For G2A-VReID
-The Agreement is available at [link](https://drive.google.com/file/d/1YlGf1pGWNbiE_oS-HfZIPBx4BjtHDUFU/view?usp=sharing), please download the file and read all agreements carefully.
+The License is available at [link](https://drive.google.com/file/d/1YlGf1pGWNbiE_oS-HfZIPBx4BjtHDUFU/view?usp=drive_link), please download the file and read all agreements carefully.
-Sign the relevant consent forms and send the agreement to szzhang@nwpu.deu.cn, dcheng@xidian.edu.cn or luowenlong@mail.nwpu.edu.com.
-We will get back to you with the dataset download link as soon as we review the Agreement.
+Anyone who downloads The G2A-VReID is deemed to agree to the above agreement.
+The dataset is available at [Link](https://drive.google.com/file/d/1vPS-Xc1gBNc8Q40QZ0FaUWeYRkKsndeL/view?usp=drive_link).
 ### Citaion
 ```
 @inproceedings{vsla-clip,